saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 Finally, to ensure the accuracy and robustness of the developed system, **two complete sets of automated tests** were created.
 These provide empirical evidence on the effectivenes of both implementations, highlighting aspects such as computational efficiency and the simplicity of the implemented patterns.

-By combining computational theory with practical implementation, this project clearly illustrates the applicability and effectiveness of lexical analysis through automata and regular expressions.
+By combining computational theory with practical implementation, this project clearly illustrates the applicability and effectivenes of lexical analysis through automata and regular expresions.

 ## Models

-In this section, we analyze the two main models used in our language analysis: **Deterministic Finite Automata (DFA)** and **Regular Expressions**.
+In this section we analyze the two main models used in our language analysis: **Deterministic Finite Automata (DFA)** and **Regular Expressions**.
 Both form the backbone of our approach and offer unique advantages for representing and analyzing language patterns.

 ### Regular Expression